CHAPTER Eng

 reasons:

-(a)
+(a) A licensee

-United States for a period of time exceeding 120 consecutive days in a year
+serving on temporary active duty in the armed forces of the United States for a period of time exceeding 120 consecutive days in a year

 shall be exempt from obtaining the professional development hours required